 When I started traveling as an independent person, my favorite way to bring the world back with me was to carry back souvenirs.
 I cherish the wooden Ravana mask I picked up in Sri Lanka.
 Thangka paintings from Nepal are my treasure.
-Handcrafted shell bangles from an artist in Bishnupur in Bengal remind of the narrow lane where I bought them.
+Handcrafted shell bangles from an artist in Bishnupur in Bengal remind me of the narrow lane where I bought them.
 Prayer flags that I picked up in Bhutan are a blessing I carried with me.

 Fridge magnets and bookmarks are easy to buy souvenirs.
 I picked them from almost everywhere I went.
 Now, every time a new fridge magnet comes, some adjustments have to be made to accommodate it on the surface of my fridge.

-Travel themed furniture for your Home.
+Travel-themed furniture for your Home

-I have a small home library that needs new book shelves at regular intervals.
+I have a small home library that needs new bookshelves at regular intervals.
 As I do not live in a metro city, I went online looking for some new designs for bookshelves.
 I must confess this was the first time I was exploring an online furniture store.
-As luck would have it, I discovered some travel themed furniture.
-Now, is that not the best way to have flavors of different places as part of your day to day living.
-My next few hours were lost in exploring the store for various travel inspired collections.
+As luck would have it, I discovered some travel-themed furniture.
+Now, is that not the best way to have flavors of different places as part of your day-to-day living?
+My next few hours were lost in exploring the store for various travel-inspired collections.
 Let me share some that left me impressed:

-Travelling back to Caledonia.
+Traveling back to Caledonia

-Remember I wrote about visiting the Scotch Whiskey Center in Edinburgh sometime back.
-On Urban Ladder website, I was looking at a bar unit designed for optimal storage of tall bottles and glasses.
-Appropriately called Caledonia Bar Unit, it reminds you of those days when the Island of Britain was under the Roman rule.
-Remember those Roman Baths in the city of Bath in the United Kingdom.
+Remember I wrote about visiting the Scotch Whiskey Center in Edinburgh sometime back?
+On the Urban Ladder website, I was looking at a bar unit designed for optimal storage of tall bottles and glasses.
+Appropriately called Caledonia Bar Unit, it reminds you of those days when the Island of Britain was under Roman rule.
+Remember those Roman Baths in the city of Bath in the United Kingdom?

-Let Colors of Rajasthan Travel Home.
+Let Colors of Rajasthan Travel Home

 Imagine your curtains or your cushion covers carrying a hint of forts of Rajasthan.
 The arches of Rajasthan showing on your tablecloth.
-The ramparts of forts re-created on your curtains.
-Sometimes it was just an outline and sometimes there is are solid red and yellow colors of Rajasthan.
+The ramparts of forts are re-created on your curtains.
+Sometimes it was just an outline and sometimes there are solid red and yellow colors of Rajasthan.
 I wonder if I can let my curtains remind me of the places I am yet to visit.
 Once visited, they should become a part of my memories, taking me back to the destination.
 Or maybe just choose some part of your home furnishing that will be a part of your future travel plans.
 It would be like having motivation all around you.

-Travel like Ashanti tribe of Africa.
+Travel like the Ashanti tribe of Africa

 I am yet to go to Africa.
 The visuals of Africa for me always have colorful geometric patterns that African tribes like Ashanti wear.
 These patterns are woven in bright colorful cotton resembling the patterns on woven baskets.
 In fact, the word ‘Kente’ comes from the basket.
-I was pleasantly surprised to the same patterns on a chest of drawers.
+I was pleasantly surprised by the same patterns on a chest of drawers.
 Each drawer had a different pattern and together they create a melange of African patterns.
-Instead of bright colors, they had screen printed on the drawers – giving it an earthy monotone.
+Instead of bright colors, they had a screen printed on the drawers – giving it an earthy monotone.

-Like a good book, that always leaves me wanting for more, the travel-inspired furniture ranges also left we wanting for more.
+Like a good book, that always leaves me wanting for more, the travel-inspired furniture ranges also left us wanting for more.
 In my mind, I started creating my own collections.
 Let me share a few from my wish list.

-Wall frames inspired by Tanjore paintings
+- Wall frames inspired by Tanjore paintings

-Phulkari or Ikkat pattern on my furniture just like Kente inspired furniture
+- Phulkari or Ikkat pattern on my furniture just like Kente-inspired furniture

-A work table with the world map as a theme – it could be furnishing too – imagine curtains with maps.
+- A work table with the world map as a theme – it could be furnishing too – imagine curtains with maps

-A colorful jhoola from Sankheda
+- A colorful Jhoola from Sankheda

-An inlay-work coffee table from Agra
+- An inlay-work coffee table from Agra

 Practically speaking, furniture is not something that you can bring back from a destination.
 Yes, there are options to get it shipped, but that is not always economical enough to make sense.
 Our very own desi online stores like Urban Ladder are giving us the options to pick and choose from their collections of world furniture.

 I hope they keep designing new collections inspired by wanderlust.
 I hope they keep connecting us to other cultures through their creative designs that blend our needs with our sensibilities.
-Let’s hope they keep adding to our dreams that we live with.
+Let’s hope they keep adding to the dreams that we live with.

 If I ever write a sequel to The Mouse Charmers, the online furniture stores would be a very strong candidate to feature in it.